MerrickMath/MerrickMath.github.io/Math10C.md

 ---
 # Measurement
 ### Notes
+In Development
 ### Assignments
+In Development
 ### Videos
+In Development

 ---
 # Algebra And Number
 ### Notes
+In Development
 #### Outcome 1
+In Development

 #### Outcome 2
 * <a href="https://mrfanning.github.io/Math10/AN/AN2/AN2I.pdf"> Irrational Numbers And Radical Conversions </a>